Mu-L/XunziALLM/README_en.md

  Xunzi-Baichuan-7B is called in the same way as Baichuan2-7B model.

  Xunzi-Qwen1.5-4B，Xunzi-Qwen1.5-14B，Xunzi-Qwen1.5-7B and Xunzi-Qwen1.5-7B_chat are called in the same way as Qwen1.5 model.

+ Xunzi-Qwen2-7B and Xunzi-Qwen2-1.5B are called in the same way as Qwen2 model.

 ## News